-Director Since: 2021 President and Chief Executive Officer Age: 52 Committees: None
+Director Since: 2021 President and Chief Executive Officer Age: 53 Committees: None

 Mr. Buck assumed the position of Chief Executive Officer on January 1, 2021 after serving as President and Chief Operating Officer since the Company's spin-off from Masco Corporation in June 2015.
 At Masco, Mr. Buck served as Group Vice President where he was responsible for the Installation and Other Services Segment consisting of both Masco Contractor Services and Service Partners, LLC.
 Mr. Buck began his career with Masco in 1997 at Liberty Hardware where he spent eight years in several operations leadership roles and worked extensively in international operations.
 He became Executive Vice President in 2005 and helped lead the merger of another Masco company with Liberty Hardware before being promoted to the office of President in 2007.
+Mr. Buck is a director of Core & Main, Inc. (NYSE: CNM), a leading specialty distributor of water, wastewater, storm drainage, fire protection products and related services.